Cyber security advice - protect yourself online

 What threats are out there?

-• Your user details on the dark web - Unfortunately, no matter how hard you try to look after your data, third parties will and do get hacked, meaning customer information ends up in the public domain.
+- Your user details on the dark web - Unfortunately, no matter how hard you try to look after your data, third parties will and do get hacked, meaning customer information ends up in the public domain.
 This information is bought and sold, particularly usernames and passwords, regardless of the fact they may be encrypted.

 What you can do - There is a website called haveibeenpwned.com which holds information on all major data breaches.
 If you enter your email or telephone number, you can see if your details have been potentially compromised.
 If you have, then you will see the website listed that was compromised and you should change your password or delete your account from that website.
-This is another reason for using individual passwords and will protect you from future data breaches.
+This is another reason for using individual passwords and will protect you from future data breaches. - Phishing scams - Most people are now aware of phishing scams, but these get more sophisticated and do catch more people out.
+They normally arrive via email and their main aim is to either get you to part with credit card details by asking you to enter details into a realistic fake website, or to open a web link to download a malware application (see Malware below).

 Another form of phishing a lot of people may not be aware of, are some of the social media chain letter and annoying posts that tell you what kind of rockstar you would be, or what your hippy name is.
 Some of these are actually deceptive methods aimed purely at hoovering up your personal information and trick you into giving away personal secrets.
 Dates of birth of your kids, pets’ names, all the usual suspects used in weak passwords.
 Steer clear of these and never forward chain letters, regardless of what bad luck is prophesied.

 What you can do - Unfortunately phishing scams prey on people’s honesty and good nature.
 Never feel guilty if you fall for one but learn from it.
 Be more sceptical about emails you weren’t expecting or emails or social media posts asking for too much information.
 Why does your bank need you to enter either your banking information including password and any secret codes, or full credit card info.
 Educate older or more vulnerable family members, friends or neighbours.
 If you have fallen for a phishing scam, report it immediately to your bank if it is financial.
-You can also report phishing scams here.
+You can also report phishing scams here. - Malware - These are malicious applications that unscrupulous people will want to try and get on your computer or device.
+They may collect passwords, try and take over your machine or more recently there have been reports of destructive malware that seeks to damage your computer by stopping it from booting up.

 What you can do - Malware needs a way of getting onto your device, normally by trying to deceive you to open weblinks which will download an app, normally as a phishing scam.
 Make sure any computer users are aware and undertsnd not to open untrustworthy or suspicious emails or web links.